Without any doubt, Technorati is one of the top blog search sites on the web, and I enjoy using it, but there are things about it that confuse me.

 MyBlogLog kicked up a storm of popularity over the past year, and it has a blog of its own, but it isn’t the blog that’s ranking here.
 It’s at 46 in the top 100 blogs, yet 69th in the overall Technorati rankings.

-I don’t know if I’ve ever been to the Arcsin pages before, and it’s showing a last update time of 371 days.
-It’s definitely not being linked to because it’s a blog.
+I don’t know if I’ve ever been to the Arcsin pages before, and it’s showing the last update time of 371 days.
+It’s not being linked to because it’s a blog.
 At 74 in the Technorati top 100 and just below Fortune, its actual rank in Technorati is 109th.
 There are 4 missing here between Fortune and Arcsin.

-I’m happy to see WordPress listed in the top 100 of anything, but it’s blogging software, and not a blog.
+I’m happy to see WordPress listed in the top 100 of anything, but it’s blogging software and not a blog.
 The WordPress blog is also in the top 100, but this one scores a 99th ranking as a top blog?
 Its Technorati rank is 137.

-OK, these differences in Top Blog ranks and Technorati overall ranks have me wondering if there are some sites that aren’t counted because they aren’t blogs (even though the ones I’m looking at aren’t blogs, too).
+OK, these differences in Top Blog ranks and Technorati overall ranks have me wondering if some sites aren’t counted because they aren’t blogs (even though the ones I’m looking at aren’t blogs, too).
 Yet, I see a blog (Consumerist) ranked as 94th in Technorati that isn’t in the Technorati Top 100:

 I don’t know if someone like Technorati’s David Sifry could explain this to me, but I don’t quite get it.

 There is a Technorati assigned patent which appears to cover some of how Technorati works – Ecosystem method of aggregation and search and related techniques.
-But, it doesn’t provide any insight to the Top 100 Blogs listed.
+But, it doesn’t provide any insight into the Top 100 Blogs listed.